 The practical difference matters.
 With Ramp, an employee attempting to exceed their limit sees the transaction declined instantly at the point of sale.
 With Brex, the transaction may process and trigger an alert for manager review, requiring after-the-fact intervention (and potentially an awkward conversation about that $400 team dinner).

-Card Limits and Restrictions
+Card limits and restrictions

 Ramp provides granular limits by amount and frequency, and vendor allowlists and blocklists can be set at card or program level with automated receipt requirements.